K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ![2-2-1-7]

-- Click "Finish" button to complete installation.
+- Click "Finish" button to complete the installation.

 ![2-2-1-8]

-- 'Window Key+R' or 'Start->Run' icon to open run window and enter 'cmd', click "OK" button to open the command window.
+- 'Window Key+R' or 'Start->Run' icon to open the run window and enter 'cmd', click "OK" button to open the command window.

 ![2-2-1-9]